talaman/hexagonal-pager/README.md

 The CI pipeline is triggered on every push to the main branch and runs the tests to ensure the code quality and functionality.

+## Further Improvements

+- Implement the Adapters Layer to integrate with external systems.
+- Add more use cases and scenarios to cover additional functionalities.
+- Ensure the Pager Service handles concurrency issues, such as preventing multiple notifications to the same target when multiple alerts are received simultaneously.
+- Define the expected guarantees from the database regarding consistency and reliability.
+- Implement a robust test strategy to cover all edge cases and concurrency scenarios.